 There are dozens of viable ways to get things on cooldown as a Machinist.
-Below are a couple very different variations which you may find useful (feel free to rearrange the order of the tool GCDs as needed):
+Below are two very different but potentially useful variations which you may find illustrative (note that you may rearrange the order of the tool GCDs here as needed):

 In situations where you can safely drift all three tools without losing any uses, this variant is great for maximizing buff alignment.